 Martha Rodriguez (she/her/hers) is a Latina, woman of color community organizer and racial justice educator with a community organizing background.
 She is invested in culturally responsive teaching, and equitable outcomes.
 She focuses her facilitation and leadership development work with young people of color and students through concrete student engagement, trauma informed approaches, and healing work.
 Her work as an active board member for the JPNDC and campaign work in support of local POC owned businesses and immigrant's rights spans 15 years of commitment to her neighborhood and community in Boston.

-Stella Panzarella (she/her/hers) is a white-presenting, multiethnic CIS-gendered woman.
-She is an established racial justice educator, facilitator, and social justice entrepreneur local to Boston.
+Stella Panzarella (she/her/hers) is a white-presenting CIS woman.
+She is an established anti-oppression educator, facilitator, and organizer local to Boston.
 She is centrally concerned with moving the racial justice work of white and privileged folks beyond conversation and comfort zones and into one of action and risk-taking.
-She is a recent graduate of London University with a Masters in International Law focusing on the human rights regime and immigration rights.
+She holds a Masters in International Law from the University of London focusing on the dehumanizing impacts of the human rights regime on immigrant communities and indigenous land rights.
 In addition to being a co-founder of Anti-Racism Collaborative, she is a co-founder of Freedom Beyond, a nationwide network of contemplative action circles, and she works locally with the Boston chapter of Showing Up for Racial Justice (SURJ).

 Nicholas Johnson (He, His, Him) was born and raised in Philadelphia PA, with roots in the Caribbean and the deep South.
 His experiences with inequality in the city in conjunction with wisdom of his community instilled a spirit of service and appreciation for the human diversity.
 He works in multicultural leadership development and is invested is assisting marginalized groups in developing means of self-determination.
 He has a background community organizing and social justice activism and how it correlates with building social and political capital.
 He earned his undergraduate from Shippensburg University of Pennsylvania where he majored in International Studies & Human Communications with a minor in Ethnic Studies, and he is now pursuing his master’s degree in Global Studies & International Relations from Northeastern University.
 He is also the co-founder of Culturally Rooted Reformations, an organization geared towards empowering oppressed groups through education, action, and solidarity both nationally and internationally.